 Set command customization in Angular Toolbar component

-The htmlAttributes property of the Toolbar item is used to set the HTML attributes (‘ID’, ‘class’, ‘style’ ,’role’) for the commands.
+The htmlAttributes property of the Toolbar item enables comprehensive customization by setting HTML attributes such as ‘ID’, ‘class’, ‘style’, and ‘role’ for individual toolbar commands.

 import { NgModule } from '@angular/core'